 Students can use this information in preparation of their Taxes.
-The Federal government currently has two Education Tax Credits available, the Hope Credit and the Lifetime Learning Credit.
+The Federal government currently has two Education Tax Credits available, the American Opportunity Credit and the Lifetime Learning Credit.
 Both credits allow eligible taxpayers to claim a tax credit against their federal income tax for qualified tuition and related expenses.
 The information reported on the 1098-T helps the student evaluate eligibility for these credits.
 Each tax credit has different requirements which must be met before the credit may be claimed.
-These requirements can be found in IRS Publication 970, Tax Benefits for Education which may be obtained from the IRS website at www.irs.gov/uac/Publication-970,-Tax-Benefits-for-Education-1.
+Information regarding education credits and their requirements are available through the IRS Web Site.

 College of the Canyons does not provide any information or guidance in reference to your eligibility for these Education Tax credits.
 We strongly encourage students to seek professional advice regarding eligibility for this tax credit.

 Student Tax Documents for 2017 are being worked on and will be processed by Jan.
 31st.

 If you do not want to wait to receive your form in the mail, you may opt in to receive your form electronically.

 your my.canyons.edu email account.
 If you use a personal email to create

 the account, you will not be